 - 1 tbsp unsalted butter

 For the ganache, combine the chocolate and butter in a bowl.
 Bring the cream to a boil in a small pan or skillet.
 Immediately remove and pour over the chocolate and butter.
-Allow to sit for a minute.
+Allow it to sit for a minute.
 Whisk to incorporate.
 Set aside, at room temperature.

 Either over a double boiler or in the microwave, melt the butter and chocolate for the cakes together and whisk until smooth.
-Meanwhile, place the whole eggs, yolks and sugar in the bowl of a stand mixer and mix with the whisk attachment over medium speed until lightened and double in volume (this will take a few minutes).
+Meanwhile, place the whole eggs, yolks, and sugar in the bowl of a stand mixer and mix with the whisk attachment over medium speed until lightened and double in volume (this will take a few minutes).
 Turn the speed down to medium-low and slowly drizzle in the melted chocolate and butter mixture.
 Scrape down the sides of the bowl and mix in the flour by hand (with a spatula).

 Preheat your Yoder Smokers YS640 Pellet Grill to 450ºF.

 Brush 5-6 (4 oz) mason jars with a thin layer of melted butter.
 Drain excess butter from the jar.
 Sprinkle sugar in the jars to coat.
 Shake out the excess.
 Pour the batter into the jars, leaving 1/2” of room at the top.
 Place the jars on a sheet pan and the sheet pan in the grill.
-Cook for about 15 minutes, until the outsides of the cake are set, but the center still jiggles.
+Cook for about 15 minutes, until the outsides of the cake is set, but the center still jiggles.
 Remove from the grill, and allow to cool for a few minutes.

 Run a knife around the inside of the jar, around the outside of the cake.
-Invert on a dessert plate, and remove the jar.
+Invert onto a dessert plate, and remove the jar.
 Serve the cake next to ice cream and topped with the ganache.